buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 If the character **spends 1 minute** drinking a Healing or Natural Potion, it will have maximized effect.

 >>> **Poison**: The poisons presented here are just some of the many that exist and are possible.
 Use them as guidelines.
-If due to your ethics and style you don't like poisons, especially the nastier ones, I suggest using the Generic Potions you'll find at the end of the chapter.
+If due to your ethics and style you don' \*\*t like poisons, especially the nastier ones, I suggest using the Generic Potions you' \*\*ll find at the end of the chapter.
 They are milder poisons and less personal, probably more easily usable by players as well.

 ### Poisoned

-**First dose**: When exposed to a poison for the first time (during your action or someone else's), you must make a Saving Throw at onset to avoid being poisoned.
+**First dose**: When exposed to a poison for the first time (during your action or someone else' \*\*s), you must make a Saving Throw at onset to avoid being poisoned.

 **Success**: You resist the poison.
 You suffer no negative effects and no further Saving Throws are needed.